Wednesday, August 19, 2026 76°F Knoxville

 Investigation

-The account had 2-step verification enrolled but not enforced at the tenant level.
-Google Workspace only challenges for 2SV when the sign-in looks suspicious — new device, impossible travel, known-bad IP.
-The attacker's session didn't trip any of those heuristics, so they authenticated with the password alone and never saw a challenge.
-2SV "on" for the user is not the same as 2SV enforced in the admin console.
+How the gap works technically: Google only challenges for 2SV when the sign-in looks suspicious (new device, impossible travel, known-bad IP) unless tenant enforcement is on.
+The attacker’s session did not trip those heuristics, so they authenticated with the password alone and never saw a challenge.
+2SV “on” for the user is not the same as 2SV enforced at the tenant.
+Day-one job on any inherited Workspace: verify Security → 2SV → Enforcement is ON, not optional.

 What we ruled out (technical investigation)